knight666/utf8rewind/README.md

 ## Introduction ##

 `utf8rewind` is a C library designed to extend default string handling functions in order to add support for UTF-8 encoded text.
-Besides providing functions to deal with UTF-8 encoded text, it also provides functions for converting to and from UTF-16 encoded text, the default on Windows.
+Besides providing functions to deal with UTF-8 encoded text, it also provides functions for converting to and from wide strings.
+Wide strings of both the UTF-16 and UTF-32 variety are supported.

 ## Licensing ##